 The Shift to ADHD

-The shift from ADD to ADHD occurred in 1987.
-The DSM-III-R updated the criteria, merging all forms of attention deficit disorders under the umbrella of ADHD—regardless of hyperactivity.
+The shift from ADD to ADHD happened in 1987.
+The DSM-III-R updated the criteria and merged all forms of attention deficit disorders under the umbrella of ADHD.
+This applied regardless of whether hyperactivity was present.

 Three Distinct Presentations